 Specifically, we implement a procedure recently proposed in Arellano and Bonhomme (2017) whereby one first estimates quantile regressions corrected for nonresponse using copula methods, and then uses predictions from those regressions to create simulated earnings data.
-For our application, we estimate conditional quantile models of earnings that include controls for a quartic in age, nine education categories, race, gender, immigration status, region and metro status, and industry, and correct for nonrandom selection using the Frank copula as it allows for nonresponse to be concentrated in a tail.
-12 To identify the selection model, we use the month-in-sample in which the respondent is observed in the ASEC as an exclusion restriction.
-All else equal, we expect nonresponse to be lower in months one or five of the rotation cycle as these are done in person, while the other six months are conducted over phone; thus month-in-sample should be correlated with nonresponse (Bollinger and Hirsch 2013).
-At the same time, we do not expect month-in-sample to be related to true individual earnings.
-13 We estimate 99 quantiles of the earnings distribution, and then randomly generate an integer, q, between 1 and 99 for each individual in the full sample.
-Following the conditional quantile decomposition method of Machado-Mata (2005), we use the quantile coefficients associated with the draw of q for each individual to produce a prediction of the qth quantile of their earnings distribution.
-This provides a simulated distribution which can then be used to estimate a variety of statistics, including measures of income inequality.
-Because the nonresponse throughout the distribution is addressed differentially at each quantile, the Arellano-Bonhomme approach will provide a simulated distribution that has higher dispersion compared to the more restrictive approach in Buchinsky (1998).
+The key assumptions to identification are an exclusion restriction, continuity of the residuals of the two equations (main and selection), continuity of the dependent variable in the main outcome (earnings), and the propensity of being observed being conditionally nonzero (e.g., there is not some group that can be correctly predicted to never be observed).
+For our application, we estimate conditional quantile models of earnings that include controls for a quartic in age, nine education categories, race, gender, immigration status, region and metro status, and industry, and correct for nonrandom selection using the Frank copula as it allows for nonresponse being concentrated in a tail.
+To identify the selection model, we use the month-in-sample in which the respondent is observed in the ASEC as an exclusion restriction.
+All else being equal, we expect nonresponse to be lower in month 1 or 5 of the rotation cycle as interviews are done in person, while the other six months are conducted over the phone.
+Appendix figure 3 seems to confirm this as it shows that rates of nonresponse in months 1 and 5 lie everywhere below months 2-4 and 6-8.
+Thus monthin-sample should be correlated with nonresponse, and at the same time, we do not expect month-in-sample to be related to true individual earnings (Bollinger and Hirsch 2013).
+We have not observed any variable or combination of variables that perfectly predicts nonresponse or response.
+Thus, we are confident that the key assumptions for identifying the Arellano and Bonhomme model are met.

-11 https://www2.census.gov/programs-surveys/demo/datasets/income-poverty/time-series/data-extracts/asec-incometopcodes-swappingmethod-corrected-110514.zip
+&lt;sup>12 See https://www2.census.gov/programs-surveys/demo/datasets/income-poverty/time-series/data-extracts/asec-incometopcodes-swappingmethod-corrected-110514.zip.